Markaziyah High School: Students and the School System

 In the early years, the number of students was very limited, especially when only the remarkably smart students or the sons of merchants and elite families were admitted.
 Around 20% of the students were Jewish.
 The system applied at the School was at first military-based, then became civilian.
 Every student was charged a fee that amounted to one Rupee (as of 11 September 1920).

-The School's student uniform consisted of a dark suit, bow tie, and Sidara Faisaliyah (Sudarp – small black hat), which was later changed to the Tarboosh (fez).
+The School's student uniform consisted of a dark suit, bow tie, and the Sidara.

 One of the prerequisites for admission at the time was that the student had to submit a certificate of good conduct signed by the police station.
 The tuition fee for one school year was 2.250 dinars and was collected in three installments throughout the year.
 A student whose father's monthly income was less than 16.875 or whose father was a teacher was exempt from paying the tuition fee, and any student who brought a testimony from the mayor that his family was underprivileged was exempt from paying for textbooks.

 The school developed a student file system that included detailed information about each student, including name, date of birth, and father's occupation, in addition to a health book, which included a record of physical examination of head, eyes, mouth and hallmarks of all students.
-For example, Abdulkarim Qassim’s (Founder of the Republic of Iraq) file, who was admitted to the School in 1926, mentions a scar on his upper lip, and 150 cm height) in addition to records of his performance.
+For example, Abd al-Karim Qasim's (Founder of the Republic of Iraq) file, who was admitted to the School in 1926, mentions a scar on his upper lip, and 150 cm height) in addition to records of his performance.

-The School had 31 principals, starting with General Nadhif Al-Shawi and ending with Mazen Fadhil Al-Muttalibi (current principal).
+The School had 31 principals, starting with General Nadhif al-Shawi and ending with Mazen Fadhil Al-Muttalibi (current principal).
 Ala’aldeen Al-Rayis has spent the longest period as principal of the School (1947–1958).

-The first play in Iraq was performed at the School's theatre (Ms. Bell’s Theater), which was then the only one in Iraq.
+The first play in Iraq was performed at the School's theatre (Ms. Bell's Theater), which was then the only one in Iraq.
 The play was directed by Hakki Al-Shibli.

-King Faisal I, used to visit the School on the first day of the school year and sign on the teachers book to honor them.
+King Faisal I used to visit the School on the first day of the school year and sign on the teachers book to honor them.

 In addition to maintaining academic excellence, the School was known for having wide athletic activities.
-It had teams for soccer, basketball, volleyball, boxing, wrestling, and equestrian, and contended different famous teams in the thirties and forties of the last century, including the Royal Guards and Air Force.
+It had teams for soccer, basketball, volleyball, boxing, wrestling, and equestrian, and contended different famous teams in the 1930s and 1940s, including the Royal Guards and Air Force.

 The School offered classes on many branches of literature, science, business, languages, including Arabic, English and French, and many extra-curricular activity such as music and acting.

 The School's library was founded with the establishment of the School and contains a variety of books and publications that cover all branches of knowledge and it used the Dewey decimal method for classification.